Tolka Park: Drumcondra End

+After undergoing redevelopment work, the Drumcondra Stand reopened on 3 April 2026 with a seating capacity of 800.

 Ballybough End

 The Ballybough End is located behind the goal at the east end of the ground.
 It is named after the neighbourhood of Ballybough which is located behind the stand.
+Away fans enter the stadium through the Ballybough turnstiles.
 The Ballybough stand became neglected over the years due to the decreased attendance of Shelbourne.
 It was deemed unsafe and closed by the Dublin Fire Brigade Health and Safety Unit in 2010.
 The stand was reopened in time for the 2022 season to house away fans.
 The broken seats that formerly occupied the stand were removed and replaced with standing barriers, transforming the lower half of the stand into a terrace with a capacity of 800.
 This may be increased in the future pending other infrastructural improvements.
 In July 2023, the away allocation for visiting clubs in the Ballybough End increased by 250, for a total capacity of 1,050.